Max Verstappen breaks new ground with record victory at Italian Grand Prix

 Verstappen was patient in overtaking Carlos Sainz but once the move was done, a 10th win in a row was inevitable

 To the end, the battles ensued.
-While Sergio Perez close to the end came home to take second and secure a Red Bull one-two, Carlos Sainz and Charles Leclerc continued to squabble for that final podium spot.
-In the end, pole-sitter Sainz kept hold of a very much deserved third position.
-The Spaniard’s first podium of the season.
+While Sergio Perez eventually took second to secure a Red Bull one-two, Carlos Sainz and Charles Leclerc continued to squabble for that final podium spot.
+In the end, pole-sitter Sainz kept hold of a very much deserved third position: the Spaniard’s first podium of the season.

 Mercedes were the next-best of the rest in fifth and sixth for George Russell and Lewis Hamilton respectively, while Alex Albon drove one of the defensive races of his life to keep hold of P7 from the McLaren of Lando Norris.
+The Williams resurgence has been one of the more uplifting sub-plots of the season so far.

-This one wasn’t as comfortable as many that have gone by for the Dutchman.
-At the home of Ferrari, the opening 45 minutes was enthralling.
-Amid the red smoke of the excitable tifosi at Monza, out of nowhere a delay.
+For Verstappen, though, this one wasn’t as comfortable as many that have gone by.
+At the home of Ferrari, the opening 45 minutes was enthralling – and he didn’t have it all his own way.
+And right at the start, amid the red smoke of the excitable tifosi at Monza, out of nowhere a delay.
 Yuki Tsunoda’s AlphaTauri car broke down on the formation lap, resulting in a 20-minute delay to the start of the race.

 But when the lights eventually went out, it was clean and tidy throughout the pack.
-Sainz – leading race laps for the first time in 2023 – did well to hold off Verstappen, first after a surge down the outside from the Dutchman in lap six, and then continuously down the home straight.
+Sainz – leading race laps for the first time in 2023 – did well to hold off Verstappen, first after a surge down the outside from the Dutchman on lap six, and then continuously down the home straight.

 “They have a lot of top speed down the straights!” noted Verstappen.
 A sense of shock in the Dutchman’s cockpit.
-But by lap 15, coming out of turn 1 and around the Curva Grande, Sainz could not hold no more.
-To the disappointment of the thousands in the stands, despite a valiant fight, the route for Verstappen to history was no longer obscured.
+But by lap 15, coming out of turn 1 and around the Curva Grande, Sainz could not hold on no more.
+To the disappointment of the thousands in the stands, despite a valiant fight from Sainz, the route for Verstappen to history was no longer obscured.

 The battle, as it so often has been this season, was then behind the champion-in-waiting.
 All the pack – bar Hamilton – pitted onto hard tyres from mediums and the order was largely restored.
 The question now was, could the Ferraris hold off Sergio Perez, storming around in the second Red Bull?